hollycowart/CSS-intro-with-GitHub/assignment/README.md

 You will make ONLY these changes in the HTML file:

-1. Change the `link` tag (in the HEAD) to use your own renamed CSS file.
+1. Change the `link` tag (in the `head`) to use your own renamed CSS file.
 2. Add `article` tags where they make sense.
 Save and reload to see changes.
 3. Add `header` tags where they make sense.
 4. Add `footer` tags where they make sense.
 5. Wrap the "Complementary Colors" heading and the two paragraphs below it in `aside` tags.
-6. At the bottom of the page, change the words YOUR NAME HERE to your real first and last name with normal capitalization (not all uppercase).
+6. At the bottom of the page, change the words YOUR NAME HERE to your real first and last name, with normal capitalization (not all uppercase).

 Those tags are covered in your textbook and also in the ["HTML Basics" videos on YouTube](https://www.youtube.com/playlist?list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB).

 ##Your color palette

-Create a preliminary color palette using [ColorPicker.com](http://www.colorpicker.com/), the [Adobe Color](https://color.adobe.com/) site, or another tool.
+Create a preliminary color palette using the [Adobe Color](https://color.adobe.com/) site, [ColorPicker.com](http://www.colorpicker.com/), or another tool.
 You might enjoy [this](https://color.adobe.com/explore/most-popular/?time=all) -- choose Edit on any palette to get access to the hexadecimal codes.

 **ALL colors in your stylesheet MUST use hexadecimal codes** (explained in chapter 13).

 Your preliminary color palette must include four (4) colors that are not white, black or gray.
 Stay away from overly bright, garish colors.
-Try to choose colors that look good side-by-side.
+Choose colors that look good side-by-side.
 They can be shades or hues of one another.

 ##The CSS file